Pain and Negative Thoughts: Theory

 The medicine cabinet

 How is it that what you think can literally affect your body?
-A nice way to explain that is 'the medicine caste in your brain'.
+A nice way to explain that is 'the medicine cabinet in your brain'.
 Everyone has a 'medicine cabinet' in the brain.
 When our brains estimate that a situation is dangerous, it causes pain.
-The alarm system then causes the medicine cabinet to close - so that you feel plenty of pain.
+The alarm system then causes 'the medicine cabinet' to close - so that you feel plenty of pain.

 Thoughts and the medicine cabinet